IT-Jake/PlebOS/README.md

 ### Known Issues:
 - DisplayLink driver is currently not working.
 There does exist Linux versions of this driver, but are currently only "officially" supported for Ubuntu (which itself is based off of Debian, so I strongly suspect that I can get this working - I'm just not quite there yet.
 __________________________
-### How can I contact you to report a bug or issue?
+### How can I contact you to report a bug, issue, or feature request?
 Or just to ask a question?
 - *STRONGLY PREFERRED METHOD*: Click on the "Issues" tab (https://github.com/IT-Jake/PlebOS/issues).
 You may be prompted to sign up for a free account - it's free, so just do it.
 This will help me better keep track of questions and issues as well as help others who may have the same question or issue as you.
+No question, issue, or request is too big or small to ask - please, I actively encourage discussion on this page.
 - Alternatively, you can send me an email to jake@itjake.com - Please be warned though that I rarely check this email.
 - Friends/Family?
 Y'all can text me if you got my digits.